 Chocolate Mousse Topping

 For this layer, we use hot fudge pudding mix, milk, and powdered sugar.
 Using a hand mixer, beat this combination until it starts to thicken (about 2 minutes).
 It will be soft set, and that is ok.
-Let it sit anoother two minutes and then fold in the remaining whipped topping.
+Let it sit another two minutes and then fold in the remaining whipped topping.
 Pour this mixture over the peanut butter cups.
 Top with some of the reserved cookie crumbles and refrigerate.
-Don’t skip this last step, this is what helps hold everything firmly together.
+Don’t skip the refrigeration, this is what helps hold everything firmly together.

 The Key to the Perfect Crust